xythobuz/esp-env/README.md

 Some more stuff about my setup can be found [here](https://www.xythobuz.de/smarthome.html).

 Mostly this is my simple playground with an Arduino platform compatible build system set up, to quickly try out things.

+OTA updating on ESP32 requires a manual reset afterwards. (?)

+Also remember to mod the LDR of CYDs.
+Remove R19 and replace R15 with 100k.